comotion/mrl/README.md

-mrl-text-editor    - a minimal text editor; used by mrg-files mrl-lyd-synth      - piano with realtime synth with editable code mrl-flipgame  - the game often known as reversi or othello mrl-game-paddlewar - basic two player touch implementation of pong
+mrl-text-editor    - a minimal text editor; used by mrg-files mrl-lyd-synth      - piano with realtime synth with editable code mrl-flipgame  - the game often known as reversi or othello mrl-paddlewar - basic two player touch implementation of pong

 mrg.lua - the luajit ffi binding for microraptor gui cairo_h.lua cairo.lua - cairo binding to be used along with the microraptor binding